 1. Kona Ice

 Kona Ice, a standout shaved ice franchise, delivers a refreshing and fun experience to customers of all ages.
 With its tropical-themed, colorful trucks and vibrant array of flavors, Kona Ice offers a unique business opportunity for entrepreneurs seeking to enter the food truck industry while spreading joy through delicious, icy treats.
+It also has outstanding brand recognition in markets throughout the country.

 To start a Kona Ice food truck franchise, the initial franchise fee is $15,000, with an estimated total investment is about $160,000, including an inventory pack and a truck.